Skip to main content

 Choose the right college.

 If you’re planning on becoming a radiologist, you’ll have to find a college with a strong pre-medical track.
-Explore some of the top-ranked colleges for pre-med and see your real chances of admission to more than 500 colleges with CollegeVine’s free Chancing Engine.
+Explore some of the top-ranked colleges for pre-med and see your real chances of admission to hundreds of colleges with CollegeVine’s free chancing engine.

 Earn a bachelor’s degree.

-There’s no designated radiology or pre-med major, but most schools have a pre-med track.
-This means that you’ll major in a different field, usually a science-related field, but you’ll take a variety of different courses to fulfill medical school prerequisites.
+There’s no designated radiology or pre-med major, but a lot of schools have a pre-med track.
+This means that you’ll major in a different field, but you’ll take a variety of different courses to fulfill medical school prerequisites.

 As a pre-med student, you’re usually given two advisors: one major advisor and one pre-med advisor.
 The pre-med advisor is there to make sure you’re meeting the requirements for medical school.

-Required courses for med school usually include the following:
+Required courses for med school typically include the following:

 • Biology – 2 semesters with lab